Septic Services in Lucas, TX

 Blackland Prairie Clay on Estate-Size Lots

 Lucas sits on the same Blackland Prairie clay that underlies much of Collin County.
-Per the USDA Soil Survey, this heavy, dark soil is deep and drains poorly, with percolation rates often under 1 inch per hour.
+This heavy, dark soil is deep and drains poorly, with percolation rates often under 1 inch per hour.
 Most properties can't support conventional gravity drain fields, which is why aerobic systems dominate in Lucas.

 The clay also undergoes seasonal expansion and contraction.
 During wet periods it swells, putting pressure on tank walls and pipe joints.
 During dry Texas summers it shrinks and cracks, shifting system components.
 On Lucas's large lots, this movement can be amplified because mature trees draw significant moisture from the soil, creating localized drying zones near root systems that cause uneven settling.